 We would be happy to examine your rug.
 We are not officially 'rug appraisers' but we can bring our combined knowledge of over 100 years and our association with oriental and area rug cleaners, both nationally and internationally, to determine the value of handmade rugs, as well as machine-made rugs, and to answer any questions you might have.

-Please call our office today at (607) 272-1566 for more information.
+Please call or text our office today at (607) 272-1566 for more information.
 You may also contact us by clicking here.

 4 Step Guide to Quality in Oriental Rugs